The City of Mantua Refuge

 Nervous waiting for family members in Gressoney hotel.

-Bad weather prevents helicopters from searching for 4 missing mountaineers
+Bad weather prevents helicopters from searching for four missing climbers

 Guides participating in rescue efforts make no secret of their pessimism climbers an avalanche has fallen with a front of more than 200 meters and a depth of about 3 kilometers